Conducting University Youth Programs: Minimum Operational Requirements

 - If an allegation of inappropriate conduct including but not limited to abuse, neglect, assault, harassment, sexual assault, sexual abuse, sexual harassment, child pornography, furnishing alcohol, drugs, and/or sexual materials to a minor, and violations of the University’s anti-discrimination policy is made against an adult participating in a program, including program staff/volunteers, the accused adult must be removed from any further participation in programs and activities covered by this policy until such allegation has been satisfactorily resolved.

-F. Reporting Protocols.
-Youth program staff, volunteers, and other individuals associated with a youth program must adhere to University protocols for reporting child abuse, sexual assault, and child pornography.[3]
+Youth program staff, volunteers, and other individuals associated with a youth program must adhere to the University Reporting Protocol: Child Abuse and Other Harm to Children [3] and the University Reporting Protocol: Relationship Violence, Sexual Misconduct, and Stalking..[15]

 Information about MSU Policies related to Title IX:

-1. MSU Anti-Discrimination Policy and Relationship Violence and Sexual Misconduct Policy apply to all MSU students, employees, or third-party community members, including Youth Program participants.
+- MSU Anti-Discrimination Policyand Relationship Violence and Sexual Misconduct Policy apply to all MSU students, employees, or third-party community members, including Youth Program participants.

-3. The Relationship Violence and Sexual Misconduct Policy provides a procedure for reporting and resolving complaints of sex discrimination (including sexual harassment and sexual assault), which applies to youth program participants.
+- The University Reporting Protocol: Relationship Violence and Sexual Misconduct provides a procedure for reporting sexual misconduct (including sexual harassment and sexual assault), which applies to youth program participants.

 Title IX Coordinator